 With a built-in user management solution, an enterprise app store enables administrators to manage users who should be whitelisted and invited to the store.
 Additionally, support for any enterprise authentication solution such as LDAP, SAML v2 or OAuth is usually available.

-As some of the apps made available might only be accessed by some users, group-level access control to apps that are published to the enterprise app store can be defined to be restricted by user roles, subsidiary or geography.
+As some of the apps made available might only be accessed by some users, group-level access control to apps that are published to the private app store can be defined to be restricted by user roles, subsidiary or geography.

 When deploying to a large userbase, an enterprise app store is capable of letting whitelisted users join the store and download apps and updates over the air.